sm-1512/Mentoring-Web-App/README.md

 #  College Mentorship Platform

-A MERN stack-based **college mentorship platform** where students can connect with mentors from their own or other colleges, book sessions for guidance, and access valuable resources about campus placements.
+A MERN stack-based **college mentorship platform** where students can connect with mentors from their college, book sessions for guidance, and access valuable resources about campus placements.

 ---